telerik/kendo-react-buttons/README.md

 ## Installation

-The Buttons are published as a [public scoped NPM package](https://docs.npmjs.com/misc/scope) in the [Telerik organization](https://www.npmjs.com/~telerik) in http://npmjs.org/.
+The Buttons components are published as a [public scoped NPM package](https://docs.npmjs.com/misc/scope) in the [Telerik organization](https://www.npmjs.com/~telerik) in http://npmjs.org/.

 Install it using NPM.